Preventing Altitude Sickness when Climbing Kilimanjaro

 That is Kiswahili for "slow and steady" and you will hear it day in, day out.

 You walk so slowly, the first days it seems ridiculous.
 You may even feel you just CAN'T possibly walk THAT slowly.
-(If you have that problem, breathe through your nose only.
-That'll slow you down.)
+(If you have that problem, make sure to breathe through your nose only.
+That may slow you down.)

 Soon you will notice some changes.
 You stop for a photo and catching up with your group leaves you breathless.
 Drinking from your camel back while walking becomes an effort.
 The slow, slow speed does not seem so slow any more.